Hirakawa, Yamaguchi

-Hirakawa (平川村, Hirakawa-son) was a village located in Yoshiki District, Yamaguchi Prefecture.
-The village was named from Hirai's 1st kanji (平井) and Kurokawa's 2nd kanji (黒川).
+Hirakawa (平川村, Hirakawa-son) was formerly a village located in Yamaguchi Prefecture, Japan.
+During the Edo period, it consisted of Hirainoshō / Yoshidagō / Tsunetomiho; Kurokawa village; and Hirano village.
+The village got its name by combining the first kanji in Hirai (平井) with the second kanji in Kurokawa (黒川).

+It was located in the former Yoshiki District.
 On April 1, 1944, the village merged with surrounding 9 municipalities to become the city of Yamaguchi and the village dissolved.